rreyna12/selenium_testing-automation_repo/README.md

 **Troubleshooting:**

 Log file will be created named "seleniumTestGoogleDriveUpload_mainTest.log"
-+ beginning of each portion of the test (main test and clean up) will be noted by "----START:" in the log file
++ beginning of each portion of the test (main test and clean up) will be noted by `----START:` in the log file
-+ ending of each portion of the test (main test and clean up) will be noted by "----END:" in the log file
++ ending of each portion of the test (main test and clean up) will be noted by `----END:` in the log file

 <ins>Common Issue(s)</ins>: